kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ## Education

-PhD Candidate (expected 2024) in the [Matz Lab](https://matzlab.weebly.com/) at the University of Texas at Austin
+Ph.D.
+(2024) in the [Matz Lab](https://matzlab.weebly.com/) at the University of Texas at Austin
-* Dissertation topic: Environmental drivers of genetic adaptation in corals
+* Dissertation topic: Population genomics of corals and sharks

 M.S.
 (2017) in Wildlife Ecology from the University of Wisconsin-Madison